-There are places in the Zadar area that are not known even to all local residents.
-One those places is Kudin most (Kuda's bridge) on the river Krupa.
-So we used a sunny spring weather and decided to visit it.
+There are places in the Zadar Region that are not known even to all local residents.
+One of those places is Kudin most (Kuda's bridge) on the river Krupa.
+So we used the sunny spring weather and decided to visit it.
 Here is our story.

 Where are we going